anovakovic01/mainflux/docs/messaging.md

 mosquitto_sub -u <thing_id> -P <thing_key> -t channels/<channel_id>/messages -h localhost
 ```

+In order to pass content type and format as part of topic, one should append them at the end
+of an existing topic.
+If you want to use standard topic such as `channels/<channel_id>/messages`
+with SenML content type, you should use following topic `channels/<channel_id>/messages/application_senml-json`.
+You can also pass format at the end of topic - i.e. `channels/<channel_id>/messages/application_senml-json/text`.
+Format parameter is optional and if not passed it will have default value for specified content
+type or if you've passed custom content type it will have value `text`.
+Content type and format
+will be removed from topic under the hood.
+You should pass content type and format only when
+you're publishing a message.

 If you are using TLS to secure MQTT connection, add `--cafile docker/ssl/certs/ca.crt`
 to every command.